bburdette/cellme/README.md

-# elm-sheet
+# cellme

-schelme based spreadsheet.
+Schelme cells, suitable for making schelme spreadsheets and such.

 Try it out [here](https://bburdette.github.io/elm-sheet.html).